cloud-gov/compliance-docs/RA-Policy.md

 Access to scanning tools, scan results, and logs is broadly shared amongst the cloud.gov team to ensure a rapid response to any findings.
 Similarly, on-demand access is granted to the Authorizing Official to aide in any systemic understanding of the system's risk posture.

 In some cases Common Vulnerabilities and Exposures (CVEs) found by container scans may be false positives.
 Exceptions for these CVEs are implemented, and documented, in the [common-pipelines](https://github.com/cloud-gov/common-pipelines/blob/main/container/grype.yaml) repository.
-To implement an exception the reason for the exception must be documented, and the change must be reviewed and approved by a member of the operations team.
+To implement an exception the reason for the exception must be documented, and the change must be reviewed and approved by a member of the security team.

 See RA-5, RA-5(1), RA-5(2), RA-5(3), RA-5(5), RA-5(6), RA-5(8).